Huge: This Will Change The 2nd Amendment Landscape Forever

 What is the Roberts v.
 ATF lawsuit challenging?

 The Roberts v.
-ATF lawsuit challenges the constitutionality of the National Firearms Act (NFA).
-It argues that the NFA's requirements, particularly its tax provisions, exceed Congress's enumerated powers, especially after the removal of taxes on items like suppressors and Short-Barreled Rifles (SBRs).
+ATF lawsuit is challenging the constitutionality of the National Firearms Act (NFA).
+It argues that the NFA's requirements for regulated firearms exceed Congress's enumerated powers and violate the Second Amendment, especially after the removal of the $200 tax.

-The lawsuit was strategically filed in the federal district court in Kentucky because this venue is perceived to be more inclined to follow the correct Bruin methodology, focusing on text, history, and tradition, which has led to decisions more favorable to gun rights.
+The lawsuit's filing in a federal district court in Kentucky is strategic because this court tends to follow the Bruin methodology, focusing on text, history, and tradition, which has led to decisions not favoring the federal government in similar cases.

 Related News